Federer Heads For Rethink After Geneva Comeback Defeat - UrduPoint

 The 20-time Grand Slam champion was hoping to find some form on the Geneva clay but tumbled at the first hurdle in his first defeat on home soil in seven and a half years.

 "People expect a lot from me and I have high expectations for myself.
-So when I walk out of a match and feel I could have played so much better, it feels strange and it's disappointing.
+So when I walk out of a match and feel I could have played so much better, it feels strange and it's disappointing." - Flashes of old magic - Federer said he would now work on analysing his game to identify where he is falling short.

 "This is the process I need to go through.
-I can't get too down on myself.
+I can't get too down on myself," he said.

 "I need to go back to the drawing board and talk to the team and say 'what's the plan here for the next 10 days?'.

 "What did they see from the outside that maybe I didn't see and feel?
-There's going to be a lot of conversations." - Flashes of old magic - The French Open starts on May 30, but Federer said anyone who thought he could challenge for the clay court Grand Slam title was simply "wrong".
+There's going to be a lot of conversations."
+His next tournament, the French Open, starts on May 30.
+However, Federer said anyone who thought he could challenge for the clay court Grand Slam title was simply "wrong".

-Fans gathered in the woods outside the tennis club for a glimpse of Federer through the fence.
+Federer, who holds a record eight Wimbledon titles, said: "Really, the season starts on the grass.

+"What's important is the next few weeks, regardless if you play tournaments or not, it's if you're back on the tour, practising with top guys, going through the rhythm.

-The top seed seemed at ease in his movement but took a bit of time to get into his groove against the world number 75, who has four clay court titles to his name.
+The top seed took time to find his groove against the world number 75, who has four clay court titles to his name.

-Federer got only 40 percent of his first serves in during the first set, which he lost by overhitting a second serve.

-In the second set, Federer won his first service game to love then broke for a 2-1 lead.

-His most recent loss in Switzerland came in October 2013 in the Swiss Indoors Basel final against Juan Martin del Potro.
+His last loss in Switzerland was in October 2013 in his home city of Basel against Juan Martin del Potro.

 Andujar will face either Marton Fucsovics, the 2018 Geneva winner, or Swiss teenager Dominic Stricker, the 2020 French Open boys' champion, in the quarter-finals.